clulab/tomcat-text/README.md

   Supported input file types are WebVtt(.vtt), and TomCAT metadata (.metadata).
 A directory can be specified as input.
 Directories are traversed one level deep, and only the .vtt and .metadata files are processed.
 Input files are processed in alphabetical order.

   The ouput from the file(s) written to a singe output file in the order of processing.
-The output is in [chat_analysis_message][1] Json format.

 ### MQTT mode